Skip to main content

 • SPL Transfers warehouse recipe - companion table for transfer-side analytics.

-• DEX firehose (streaming) - real-time push for the same data shape.
+• DEX firehose (streaming) - real-time push for new pair events.

-The transfers normalizer streams every decoded SPL token transfer on Solana into your warehouse - both classic Token Program and Token-2022.
-Each row carries full source/destination account context (owner, balance pre/post, UI amount) so you can build wallet-centric, token-centric, or compliance-oriented analytics without re-deriving from raw txs.
+The transfers normalizer streams decoded SPL token transfers on Solana into your warehouse.
+Each row carries source/destination account context (owner, balance pre/post, UI amount).
+See the Solana normalizers page for the full schema.

 Pipeline configuration